piqueserver/aosprotocol/protocol075.md

 | Team 2 base Z position | LE Float      | `0`     |                                                                      |

 The intel location data is 12 bytes long.
-If the intel is being held, the first byte is a UByte with the id of the holding player, then the rest are padding.
+If the intel is being held, the first byte is a UByte with the ID of the holding player, then the rest are padding.
 If the intel is on the ground (not being held), the data will hold three LE Floats with its x, y and z position.